Mersaduv/soodam_app/README.md

 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Open a Pull Request

-### Coding Standards

-- Follow the existing code style
-- Write tests for new features
-- Update documentation for changes

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact

 - Project Maintainer: [Mersad Karimi](mersadkarimi001@gmail.com)